Laptop Plugged in but Not Charging? Here’s How To Fix

 - Select Microsoft ACPI-Compliant Control Method Battery driver.

 - Right click and select Uninstall.

 - Select Scan for hardware changes in the top menu of Device Manager.

 - Allow Windows to scan and install the driver once more.

-If that doesn’t work, you should try a full drain on the laptop.
-This removes the battery and forces the laptop to discharge any residual voltage.
+If the driver doesn’t solve the problem, try draining the laptop’s residual power fully.
+This process forces the laptop to discharge any residual voltage.
 It is like a hard reset and can sometimes shake the battery back into life.

 - Remove the laptop battery and power cord.

 - Hold down the power button on the laptop for 20 – 30 seconds.